 The capital market circulates the capital in the economy among the user and the suppliers of money.

-The maturity period more than one year or sometimes it is incurable (no maturity).
+The maturity period is more than one year or sometimes it is incurable (no maturity).

 - Euro issues

-The above mentioned is the concept, that is elucidated in detail about ‘Difference Between Money Market and Capital Market’ for the Commerce students.
+The above mentioned concept elucidates in detail the ‘Difference Between Money Market and Capital Market’ for Commerce students.
 To know more, stay tuned to BYJU’S.

 |Important Topics in Business Studies: